jeroenvanwissen/jeroenvanwissen.nl/src/content/post/astro-build/generate-a-simple-sitemapxml.md

 ---
+categories:
+  - Astro.build
+  - JavaScript / TypeScript
 draft: false
 date: 2023-02-25
-title: Generate a simple sitemap.xml on your Astro.build website
+title: 'Astro.build: Generate a simple sitemap.xml'
-description: Without adding an external dependency to your project, I worked out a simple solution to generate a sitemap.xml on your Server-Side-Rendered Astro.build website.
-I'm using this on my websites hosted on Netlify
+description: 'Generate a simple sitemap.xml on your Astro.build website'
-categories:
-- Astro.build
-- Tech
-- JavaScript
 type: blog
 ---

-**_This needs to be rewritten and updated_**
+# Astro.build: Generate a simple sitemap.xml

+> This post is outdated and needs to be rewritten to reflect the current state of Astro.build and how I've implemented the sitemap.xml on my website.
+It has been 2 years since I wrote this, and a lot of things have changed since.
+I'll update this post as soon as possible.

 It might not be perfect code, I'm well aware of that.
 And it might not work for your setup, but with some modifications it might :)

-In this post I'll explain the solution I've implemented on my photography portfolio site [31f-fotografie.nl](https://31f-fotografie.nl "Link to 31f-fotografie.nl website")
+In this post I'll explain the solution I've implemented on my photography portfolio site [31f-fotografie.nl](https://31f-fotografie.nl 'Link to 31f-fotografie.nl website')

 First I've created a file `lib/util.ts` with 2 functions.